cpressey/Durito/README.md

 To this end, Durito provides a language construct called `subst`, which looks a little like `let`.
 Unlike `let`, it operates directly on quoted forms.
-In a give quoted form, it replaces all occurrences of given names with given values.
+In a given quoted form, it replaces all occurrences of given names with given values.

 There is no good reason this needs to be a built-in language